Child Counselor Programs: An Overview

-Sample Courses for the Online Master of Child Counseling Degree
+Sample Courses for an Online Master of Child Counseling Degree

-- Child Development: Child Counselor instructors in this course will provide educational information to students by studying real life case studies of children and teens.
-The course will study the brain and the pscyhological stages of development throughout adolescence.
+- Child Development: Child counselor instructors in this course can provide educational information to students by studying real-life case studies of children and teens.
+The course will study the brain and the psychological stages of development throughout adolescence.

-- Trauma and Crisis Managment: Students will learn how trauma affects children and their brain development.
+- Trauma and Crisis Management: Students can learn how trauma affects children and their brain development.
 This course offers information on how to react and respond to crisis situations and look at the best practices of de-escalation.
-Diagnosis and treatments, as well as childhood mental health disease, and how it affects development are some areas that may be covered in this course.
+Diagnosis and treatments, as well as childhood mental health disease and how it affects development, are some areas that may be covered in this course.

-- Cognitive Neuropsychology: Students enrolled in this course will study the parts of the brain and what each section is responsible for.
+- Cognitive Neuropsychology: Students enrolled in this course are able to study the parts of the child and adolescent brain and what each section is responsible for.
 The focus will be psychiatric diagnoses versus behavioral diagnoses, as well as studying normal versus abnormal human development.
-In this course, you can learn more about the origins of mental illness and how to diagnose.

 Where Do Child Counselors Work?

-Child Counselors work in a fulfilling career in which they offer therapy and support services to children in various settings.
-This career path leads to opportunities to work with children in schools, hospitals, clinics, or private practice.
+Child counselors can offer therapy and support services to children in various settings.
+They may work with children in schools, hospitals, clinics, or private practice.

 A Typical Day for a Child Counselor

-A typical work day consists of using knowledge and expertise to provide counseling, therapy and support to patients and clients struggling with anxiety, depression, trauma or other diagnoses.
-Child Counselors fill different roles on a day-to-day basis depending on where they work.
-Counselors are need in mental health clinics to see patients who need out-patient therapy.
+A typical workday consists of using knowledge and expertise to provide counseling, therapy, and support to patients and clients struggling with anxiety, depression, trauma, or other mental health disorders.
+Child counselors fill different roles on a day-to-day basis depending on where they work.
+For example, counselors are needed in mental health clinics to see patients who need outpatient therapy.
 Some child counselors may work in a hospital where children and teens are admitted for further evaluation.
-Child Counseling may be the job for you if you are interested in a field that involves working with youth, counseling and helping others.

 Organizations to Know

-There are numerous associations that help guide the Child Counseling field including the National Board for Certified Counselors and the American Counseling Association.
-Professionals stay up to date on the latest techniques by joining organizations, like these, that specialize in their field of expertise.
-The Society of Clinical Child and Adolescent Psychology is an organization in this field that offers support to professionals in this career, as well as opportunities to interact with others that hold similar jobs, and learn more about the latest trends in Child Counseling.
+There are numerous professional associations that help guide the child counseling field, including the National Board for Certified Counselors (NBCC) and the American Counseling Association (ACA).
+Effective professional counselors can stay up to date on the latest techniques by joining organizations such as these that specialize in their field of expertise.
+The Society of Clinical Child and Adolescent Psychology (SCCAP) is another organization for professionals in this career.